kaungmyat128/devops_coursework/Use_Case_Description.md

 Primary Task.

 <b> Preconditions</b><br>
-We need to produce cities population report in the world that contains information of each city and related country information.
-Database contains 'Country' table and 'City' table.
+We need to produce cities population report that contains information of each city and related country information.
+Available resource is world database that contains city and country tables.

 <b> Success End Condition</b><br>
 A report is available for Data Analyst to view population report of all cities in the world / in each continent / in each region /